braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/ios_sdk_integration.md

 {% endtabs %}

 {% alert checkpoint %}
-Proceed to compile your code and run your application. <br><br>Try sending yourself an in-app message. <br><br>In the `Brazemanager.swift` file, set a breakpoint at the entry of the example `ABKInAppMessageUIDelegate` method.
+Proceed to compile your code and run your application. <br><br>Try sending yourself an in-app message. <br><br>In the `BrazeManager.swift` file, set a breakpoint at the entry of the example `ABKInAppMessageUIDelegate` method.
 Send yourself an in-app message and confirm the breakpoint is hit before advancing any further.
 {% endalert %}

 ### Content Cards